misskey-dev/misskey/docs/setup.en.md

-Misskey Setup and Installation Guide
+Groundpolis Setup and Installation Guide
 ================================================================

-We thank you for your interest in setting up your Misskey server!
+We thank you for your interest in setting up your Groundpolis server!
-This guide describes how to install and setup Misskey.
+This guide describes how to install and setup Groundpolis.

 [Japanese version also available - 日本語版もあります](./setup.ja.md)

 ----------------------------------------------------------------

-*1.* Create Misskey user
+*1.* Create Groundpolis user
 ----------------------------------------------------------------
 Running misskey as root is not a good idea so we create a user for that.
 In debian for exemple :